SCM-NV/ftl/README.rst

    A library of generic algorithms that work on all FTL containers. *Exactly* the same as C++'s std::algorithm header.

-ftlMemory
+ftlSharedPtr
-   Provides general utilities to manage dynamic memory.
-At the moment only contains a reference counted ftlSharedPtr in the spirit of C++'s std::shared_ptr.
+   Provides a reference counted ftlSharedPtr in the spirit of C++'s std::shared_ptr.